-If you are given this as an assignment for a class or for some other activity: At the start of each session of your two sessions, give your SPC the name and email address of your professor/whomever gave that assignment.
-Your SPC has an email template they will complete and email to both you and them.
+If you are given this as an assignment for a class or for some other activity: At the start of each of your two sessions, give your SPC the name and email address of your professor or whomever gave you that assignment.
+Your SPC has an email template they will complete and email to both you and to them.

 If you have already been scheduled for an appointment: Welcome!
-Please print these documents, complete them now, and bring the completed documents to your Initial Appointment:
+Please download this PDF document and Excel spreadsheet, and follow the instructions on the Word document before your SPC appointment:

-During the first SPC appointment, a student and their SPC will typically complete both of the following:
+During the initial SPC appointment, a student and their SPC will, typically, complete both of the following:

 I. The “3-Part Toolkit for Study Planning”

-Part 3: A Grade Calculator in Excel so that you will always know what your current grades are, best possible grades are, and grade goals are for each class throughout the semester.
+Part 3: A Grade Calculator in Excel, so that you will always know what your current grades are, what your best possible grades will be, and your grade goals for each class throughout the semester.

 II.
 The Study Plan

-After you have completed the 3-Part Toolkit and by the end of your first (or possibly second) meeting with your SPC, you will have developed a strategy for completing a major paper/project or studying for an exam in your most challenging course(s):
+By the end of your first (or possibly second) meeting with your SPC, and after you have completed the 3-Part Toolkit, you will have developed a strategy for completing a major paper/project or studying for an exam in your most challenging course(s) which includes:

 - What work you will do on your own between the times you use those resources

-Submit all feedback to Yve Solbrekken, Coordinator, Math-Based Science Tutoring Program and Study Consultant Program, The Learning Center, University of Missouri: email@example.com.
+Submit all feedback to Yve Solbrekken, Coordinator, Science Tutoring and Study Plan Consultant (SPC) Program, The Learning Center, University of Missouri: email@example.com.